unrealwork/atsd-use-cases/how-to/shared/import-entity.md

 ![](images/entity-import1.png)

-Your Entity Group has been uploaded to ATSD.
-Return to the **Entities** page where the newly imported Entity Group will be visible.
+Your entities have been imported to ATSD.

+Return to the **Entities** page where the newly imported entities will be visible.

 ### Uploading Multiple Configuration Files